Battle of Mount Kent: Battle

 At about 11.00 am on the same day, an Aerospatiale SA-330 Puma helicopter was shot down by a shoulder-launched Stinger surface-to-air missile (SAM) fired by the SAS.
-Six National Gendarmerie Special Forces were killed and eight wounded.
+Six National Gendarmerie Special Forces were killed and eight injured.

+Before the end of May, according to Marine First Corporal Horacio Núñez, the 1st Amphibious Commando Grouping (under Lieutenant Commander Guillermo Sanchez-Sabarots) embarked on two Argentine Air Force Fokker F-27 Friendship turboprop transports to reinforce the Argentine Army Commandos and National Gendarmerie Special Forces attempting to take over control of the Mount Kent area.
+The Marine Special Forces NCO recalls "We were given the orders to carry out a counterattack.
+And we got on board the Fokkers but the two landings had to be aborted."
+This is corroborated by Marine First Corporal Jacinto Eliseo Batista in the lead transport that says the Fokker had to practically abort the landing while flying over the runway that was under heavy naval bombardment.

+During the remainder of the month, Lieutenants Luis Antonio Longar and Marcelo Jorge Pinto from the 7th Helicopter Group in two separate missions were able to find and extract two parts of a 14-strong patrol from the Special Operations Group operating near San Salvador Water.

 The only British death in the SAS operations to counter Argentine commando patrols in the Mount Kent area, occurred when a SAS patrol fired on an SBS patrol near Teal Inlet who had strayed into an area patrolled by the SAS in the early hours of 2 June.
 SBS Sergeant Ian ‘Kiwi’ Nicholas Hunt was killed.

 The Special Air Service won praise for defending Mount Kent and the surrounding peaks, the citation for the Distinguished Service Order won by Major Delves: